 12. A Stop Motion Movie Kit

-My oldest loves animation and creating video.
-She’ll spend hours working on getting her story board figured out, and deciding how to tell her story.
+My oldest loves animation and creating videos.
+She’ll spend hours working on getting her storyboard figured out and deciding how to tell her story.

 Here’s a fun kit for a beginner.
 Using familiar characters helps get the inspiration going: